-Most STIs can be treated, but it's important to get tested if you've been at risk or have any symptoms.
+Most sexually transmitted infections (STI's), can be treated, but it's important to get tested if you've been at risk or have any symptoms.

-How can I know if I have an STI?
+How would you know if you have an STI?

 The only way to know for sure is to get tested.

 You can get tested if you go to see your doctor, or visit your local sexual health clinic.

 Both doctors and sexual health clinic staff are very discreet and are trained to deal with sensitive information professionally.

 If you get tested at a sexual health clinic, the results of the test and the fact you've had a test will not appear on your medical records.

 If you visit the GP when you're aged 13 or over, you have the same rights to confidentiality as an adult.

 This means, unless the doctor or nurse thinks you or other people are at risk of harm, they can't disclose any information that you discuss with them - even to your parent(s) or carer(s).